ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

 Summary
 -------
 The simplified Betts-Miller (SBM) scheme is a moist adjustment convection scheme developed by [Frierson2007]_ and the modifications described in [OGormanSchneider2008]_.
-The simpleBetts-Miller is a widely-used convection scheme in Isca.
+The simple Betts-Miller scheme is a widely-used convection scheme in Isca.
 The key purpose of the routine is to output a moisture tendency ``deltaq``, a temperature tendency ``deltaT``, and a convective rainfall amount ``rain``.
 The scheme has both deep convection and non-precipitating shallow convection.

 Logic of the routine